Honouring Excellence in Canadian Books for Young People: Finalists Announced for the 2024 CCBC Book Awards

 Written by Nhung N. Tran-Davies (Calmar, AB)

-Illustrated by Gillian Newland (Toronto, ON)
+Illustrated by Gillian Newland (Halifax, NS)

 Red Deer Press